Frequently Asked Questions

 Q: For parenting counselling, do you see the child/children also?

-A: While I have experience working with children, I generally work with
+A: While I have over 15 years of experience working with children, I

-parents in understanding their child or children more and learning to
+generally work with parents in understanding their child or children more

-connect with and support them.
-I can provide referrals for colleagues who
+and learning to connect with and support them.
+I can provide referrals for

 Q: Do you offer counselling over videoconference or phone?